MarleneMoraes/marlenemoraes/README.md

 English B2, Brazilian Portuguese C2, French A2, Spanish A2.

 ## Additional Informations
+- Volunteer work as Advisor to the Communication Team of the [Maratona Feminina de Programação (MFP)](https://www.linkedin.com/company/mfp-sbc/) (Mar/2024).
 - Speaker at the Google Developers Group Nova Lima event with the theme "Tech Career Challenges (And How to Overcome Them)" (aug/2023).
 - Round Table participant at the Mind The Gap event, an internal Google event held locally (aug/2023).